-The last page of the memo pad appears on the screen:
+The last page of the memo pad appears on

-"22-Bozbar.
-All personnel have teleported down to the planet.
-I'll join them within the chron, but I wanted to say goodbye to this old station; it's too bad we couldn't stop that reactor build-up.
-By the way, the latest reading for Critical is 6400."
+ported down to the planet.
+I'll join them within the chron, but I wanted to sav goodbye to this old station; it's too bad we couldn't stop that reactor build-up.
+By the way, the latest reading for Critical is 6400 '